E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/G-CTMQC/readme.rst

 Building and Testing
 ____________________

-..
-Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

 **G-CTMQC** is a fortran90 based code.
 Compilation of the code requires the gfortran compiler, and Lapack libraries.
 Tests have been performed with GCC 7.x.
 Note that, before compiling **G-CTMQC** it